MicrosoftDocs/dynamics365smb-docs/business-central/LocalFunctionality/Belgium/how-to-file-non-euro-sepa-payments.md

 Before you can file a non-euro SEPA payment you must complete the following administration tasks:

 - Set up a new export protocol for a non-euro SEPA.
-For more information, see Export Protocol.
 - In the **Country/Region** table, clear the **SEPA Allowed** field for each country that belongs to the EEA zone.
 - Verify that the **Currency Euro** field in the **General Ledger Setup** table is not in euro currency.
 - Verify that the vendor’s **Preferred Bank Account** field in the **Vendor** table contains the IBAN and SWIFT code.